 Kimberly’s practice focuses on the areas of chemistry, pharmaceutics, medical devices, aerospace and aeronautics, energy and mining.
 More specifically, she specializes in the fields of organic and inorganic chemistry, such as pharmaceutical formulations, polymers, surfactants, petroleum, propellants, electrochemistry, photochemistry and synthesis.
 Kimberly’s post-doctoral research experience in chemistry related to synthesis of new drugs for photodynamic therapeutic treatment of cancer (Queen Mary and Westfield College, London, England) and the development of new polymeric materials and methodologies for holographic data storage (NSF Center for Photoinduced Charge Transfer, University of Rochester, Rochester, NY).
 During that time she co-authored several well-known scientific publications.

-Kimberly serves on the Canadian Patent Agent Examining Board for the qualification of Canadian Patent Agents as well as the Intellectual Property Owners Association Canadian Practice Committee.
+Kimberly serves on the Canadian Patent Agent Examining Board for the qualification of Canadian Patent Agents.
 She is also a Fellow of the Intellectual Property Institute of Canada (IPIC) and a member of the Association of University Technology Managers (AUTM).